open-mmlab/OpenUnReID/docs/MODEL_ZOO.md

 ## Model Zoo

+For the leaderboard on public benchmarks, please refer to [LEADERBOARD.md](docs/LEADERBOARD.md).

 **Note:** all the models are selected by the performance on validation sets.

 ### Unsupervised learning (USL) on object re-ID